koutsie/dotfilez/README.md

 - bash
 - imagemagick

-## has configs, not enabled by default:
+## Installs configs, not enabled by default:
 - i3
 - polybar